Skip to content

 Scene Change: How It Works

-Calling c3d.setScene() triggers two important actions in the background:
+Calling c3d.setScene() triggers two actions:

-Sends Batched Data: The SDK immediately sends all batched analytics data (such as gaze, custom events, and sensor data) that has been collected for the previous scene.
+1. Sends Batched Data: The SDK immediately sends all batched analytics data (such as gaze, custom events, and sensor data) that has been collected for the previous scene.
 This ensures that all data is correctly attributed to the scene it came from before the new scene is activated.

 // settings.js